smartcontractkit/chainlink-solana/contracts/examples/chainlink-solana-demo/README.md

 ```

 ### Running the Client
-Extract the `program_id` from the previous step, or alternatively you can get the deployed program ID with the following command:
+Copy the `program_id` from the previous step, or alternatively you can get the deployed program ID with the following command:
 ```
 solana-keygen pubkey target/deploy/chainlink_solana_demo-keypair.json
 ```